Duchess Meghan Is Effortlessly Chic In Olive Green Dress During Heritage Day Celebration

 The post briefly details what it calls a rise in inter-community tensions in Cape Town, which it said has increased over the past several years.
 But the Instagram post said the festival, which took place in the Bo Kaap region of Cape Town, showed how events such as the festival, food, and tradition create unity in communities.

-Duchess Meghan, formerly known as Meghan Markle, is seen in several clips of the posted video, wearing a dress in an olive green shade with a purple flower tucked into her her long brunette locks.
+Duchess Meghan, formerly known as Meghan Markle, is seen in several clips of the posted video, wearing a short-sleeve, ankle-length dress in an olive green shade with a purple flower tucked into her her long brunette locks.
 She wore her hair in her famous middle part style and had a slight curl in her mostly-straight strands.

-Her husband, the Duke of Sussex, can be seen in the video looking equally as sharp in what looks to be a linen suit with a light blue button-down underneath.
+Her husband, the Duke of Sussex, can be seen in the video looking equally as sharp in what looks to be a linen suit with a light blue button-up shirt underneath.

 The duchess can be seen talking to people on the streets of Bo Kaap and was videoed accepting a beautiful bouquet of flowers, which she carries with her later in the Instagram video with her husband carrying a matching bouquet, seeming to indicate the royal couple was well-received by their South African hosts.